 An unsung fibre, Jute, is something that we have become increasingly aware.
 It is Jute’s eco credentials which are really outstanding when compared to other fibres; Jute fibre is 100% bio-degradable and recyclable, in it’s growth it requires very low use of pesticides and fertilizer and the processes involved in the conversion of plant to fibre are relatively low polluting.
 Traditionally used for feed sacks, carpet backing and door mats, we now stock a variety of products which use jute in a more decorative way.

 Jute has excellent insulation properties both for heat and sound, these together with it’s antic-static properties make it an ideal choice for flooring.
-When blended with other fibres, as in the Valley Stripe cushions where the composition is 58% Jute and 42% cotton, added softness and drape can be given to the durability of the jute.
+When blended with other fibres, as in the Valley Stripe cushions below, where the composition is 58% Jute and 42% cotton, added softness and drape can be given to the durability of the jute.

 cotton and jute valley cushions; jute pouffes